 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 “Matthew 6:33

 The Bible doesn’t tell us to not give to others, pay our bills or buy things we want or need, it simply says that we should give to God first.
 Why?
-Because like the peace of cake, it’s not about the gift, it’s about the significance of who we give it to first.
+Because like the piece of cake, it’s not about the gift, it’s about the significance of who we give it to first.

 The Attitude We Do Something With